Dream Extreme Oreo Cheesecake

 Serving suggestions:

-• Another easy Oreo dessert to serve with this cheesecake is no-bake Oreo fluff.
-Talk about a match made in Heaven.
+Another easy Oreo dessert to serve with this cheesecake is no-bake Oreo fluff.
+Talk about a match made in heaven.
 And it only has five ingredients.
 Switch the classic whipped on the side for the creative Orel fluff!
+With so much chocolate around, you may need to serve a bowl of fruit or a fresh fruit salad as well.
+Just to even things out a bit.
+One of the best drinks to serve with this delicious dessert is my Baileys S’mores milkshake.
+For the kids, try this hot white chocolate.

-a slice of homemade oreo dream extreme cheesecake served with whipped cream
+A slice of homemade oreo dream extreme cheesecake served with whipped cream.

 How to store: